NativeScript/docs-v7/docs/core-concepts/navigation.md

 ---
 title: Architecture and Navigation
-description: Learn how to configure navigation between pages, work with page context and data binding, navigate in modals, navigate back and configure navigation transitions
+description: Learn about the basic application structure and page management of NativeScript apps, and how to navigate between pages or change the transition animations.
 position: 20
+tags: nativescript navigation, nativescript architecture, nativescript navigate back, nativescript page transitions, ns navigation examples
 slug: architecture
 previous_url: /navigation
 environment: nativescript
 ---

 # Architecture and Navigation

 ## Page management